 The operating income as a percentage of revenue increased to 12.4% in 2014 as compared to 5.6% in 2013.
 The improvement in the CSS operating income was primarily the result of the 30.5% increase in revenue in combination with the restructure and full integration of this segment's multiple acquisitions initiated in the third quarter of 2013.
-Additionally the increase in operating income was partially related to the impairment charges of \$1.1 million recorded as a result of decreased revenues resulting from the deconsolidation of a subsidiary in the prior period (see Note 12 to the Consolidated Financial Statements for further details).
+Additionally the increase in operating income was partially related to the impairment charges of \$1.1 million recorded as a result of decreased revenues resulting from the deconsolidation of a subsidiary in the prior period (see Part II, Item 8.
+Financial Statements and Supplementary Data, Note 11 to the Consolidated Financial Statements).
 Included in the operating income was amortization expense related to acquired intangibles of \$2.1 million and \$1.6 million for the year ended December 31, 2014 and 2013, respectively.